Updated: Dec 30, 2020

 A Bit About Programming

-I'll take a moment to say that knowing how to computer program is a really valuable skill if you'd like to pursue math.
-Some problems are best solved with elegant arguments, like the Six-Color and Five-Color Theorems I talked about in the last two articles, and that reasoning is the essence of math.
+I'll take a moment to say that coding is a really valuable skill if you'd like to pursue math.
+Some problems are best solved with elegant arguments, like the Six-Color and Five-Color Theorems that I talked about in the last two articles, and that reasoning is the essence of math.
 However, sometimes, you just want to know an answer, and it may even be difficult (or impossible) to try out the problem with pure math.
 That's where coding comes in—to confirm something you believe is true or to find an answer to a problem for you.
 After all, the Four-Color Theorem ended up being proven with computers!

 Also, this kind of careful reasoning to find the possibilities we had to ask the computer to test is very similar to the reasoning you often have to apply in various fields of math.
 If you've ever seen this kind of problem,

 you know that the best way to approach the problem is to sort the triangles you're looking for into classes: maybe ones that contain one small triangle, ones that contain four, ones that contain nine and so on, to count up the entire total.
 Math reinforces programming and programming reinforces math, so you'll probably be good at one if you're good at another!

 I don't claim to be any kind of expert on computer programming—I've taught myself all that I do know, but I do know some great resources to which I can direct you if you would like to learn more.

 If you are interested in seeing my code, you can leave a comment, and I'll discuss it with you.
 And if you know how to code, why not try to write some yourself?
 It's a really revealing exercise.

 We can only find 25 numbers with the basic operations, but the Four Fours problem asks us to find a way to express ANY number with four fours.
 That's quite a large gap to try to bridge, but how can we bridge it?
 What if there were some operations we could add to the pack that would somehow give us the possibility of creating any number?